Kodotautas/Data-Engineering/11_Google_reinvent_SQL/README.md

 Overall, Google's approach simplifies SQL writing and comprehension, potentially making data analysis more accessible and efficient.

 ### Conclusion
-Google's innovative SQL syntax aims to simplify the language, especially for beginners, by streamlining query structures.
-However, its adoption as the industry standard remains uncertain, depending on acceptance by the broader SQL community and major database systems.
-Opinions about this new SQL dialect vary widely within the database community, with some praising its intuitive approach while others express concerns about potential complexity and deviation from established conventions.
-This debate underscores the ongoing evolution of database query languages.
+Google's new SQL syntax aims to simplify queries, especially for beginners.
+While it offers a more intuitive approach, its widespread adoption remains uncertain.
+The database community is divided, with some praising its simplicity and others concerned about potential complexities.
+This debate highlights the ongoing evolution of SQL.

 #### References
 ##### Google paper: [Link](https://storage.googleapis.com/gweb-research2023-media/pubtools/1004848.pdf)